 The Patowmack Society

 Even though we understand that your bequest is nonbinding and revocable, it is useful for us to know that you have included the C&O Canal Trust in your will.
 That way, we can advise you of pertinent information about both the C&O Canal NHP and the Trust.
 We also like to give special recognition to our legacy donors by welcoming them into The Patowmack Society, made up of those who are looking to the future of the C&O Canal NHP in the same way that George Washington looked to the future when he founded the Patowmack Company to open up the west via a canal system through the Potomac River valley.
 Twenty-nine years after President Washington died, the Patowmack Company charter was adopted by the C&O Canal Company.

-Members of The Patowmack Society are included in special donor events and receive recognition, with their permission, in our Canal Quarterly newsletter.
-In addition, members are sent a periodic Canal Insider newsletter that shares some of the “story behind the story” of the Park and Trust.
+Members of The Patowmack Society are included in special donor events and receive recognition, with their permission, in our fall Canal Quarterly newsletter.
+In addition, members are sent periodic communications about important issues or other happenings in the Park.

 To notify us of your estate plans, please download the Confidential Estate Gift Notification Form here.

 You can also download Sample Bequest Language.

 Please contact Lauren Riviello, Director of Development, at firstname.lastname@example.org for more information about joining The Patowmack Society.